 As you search for a videographer for your big day, you might be researching what wedding videography costs.
 You may have seen a large snippet at the top of Google from Thumbtack that claims the average cost for wedding videography is $1200-$1500.
 This is very misleading.
-You have to first understand that these figures are pulled from the videographers on their own site, which are generally new and/or inexperienced.
+These figures are pulled from the videographers on their own site, who are generally new and/or inexperienced.

 In the beginning of a wedding vendor’s career, they’ll start by using paid listing sites like Thumbtack, Wedding Wire, The Knot, and others.
 The vendors charge customers a low price in order to get established and to create a portfolio before moving on to other forms of marketing.
 That’s not to say there aren’t plenty of great vendors on those sites, but most of those vendors focus their marketing elsewhere after getting established.
 The wedding videography costs reported by these sites are heavily skewed and not representative of the industry at large.